 No Bake Chocolate Cake is a quick biscuit cake recipe that is moist and chocolaty!
-This cake only needs refrigeration and is a simple chocolate biscuits cake recipe with cocoa powder in the icing!
+This no bake chocolate biscuit cake only needs refrigeration!

 Homemade Chocolate recipes are a fun way of producing sweet treats that allow creativity and originality.
-My favourite is the Chocolate Covered Strawberries and the Chocolate Ripple Wreath for festive occasions!
+My favourite is the Chocolate Ripple Wreath for festive occasions!
 Our Dark Chocolate Bark and Dark Chocolate Rocky Road recipes are right up there too!
 For the easiest recipe try our Slow Cooker Fudge.
 If you want a citrus treat, try either our Lemon Polenta Cake or Orange Polenta Cake.

 This cake works as a no bake birthday cake, fudge cake, refrigerated flourless cake and biscuit cake all at the same time!
 The texture is similar to our Chocolate Zucchini Brownies.